fredbainbridge/voyagers/# Bags Tournament.md

 Build the bracket using this site: https://brackethq.com/maker/ Winner of A pool is seed 1, winner B pool is seed 2, etc.

+Bracket play games are to 21 points and you must win by 2.

 ### Example:
  26 people registered, filling 6 pools up with a 7th pool only having 2 people.